 The dog usually is intensely itchy and may rub large areas of skin raw.
 Puppies often develop a very dry skin with large scales and loss of hair in tufts.

-Insecticidal washes containing Malathion are usually prescribed as these are safe.
+Insecticidal washes or medicated shampoos are usually prescribed as these are safe.
 Long-coated dogs should be clipped before treatment.
 Washes are repeated weekly until all signs of irritation have disappeared and the hair grows again.

 Sarcoptic mange causes an irritating skin rash on parts of the human body that have been in contact with the infected dog.